Site and soil conditions

 Tap water, especially in hard water districts, often contains too much calcium for camellias, reducing the acidity around the roots over time.
 Rain water is ideal for watering camellias.
 If rain water runs out, tap water is satisfactory for a month or two in summer.

-Feed camellias with acidic fertilisers, such as Chempak Ericaceous, Miracle-gro Ericaceous, sulphate of ammonia or sulphate of potash.
+Feed camellias in spring and early summer with acidic fertilisers, such as Chempak Ericaceous, Miracle-gro Ericaceous, sulphate of ammonia or sulphate of potash.
 Controlled release fertiliser pellets are available from Miracid and Phostrogen to mix into the potting compost of container-grown plants, avoiding the need for further feeding until the following season.

 You can use organic-based fertilisers, including seaweed products and fish, blood and bone.
 It should be noted, however, that fish, blood and bone is mildly alkaline (because of the calcium in the bone) so it would be best not to use where the soil is pH of 7 or above (neutral to alkaline) as this could encourage deficiencies such as chlorosis.
 To be clear, though, annual applications are unlikely to cause much problem and, where the pH is increased, the soil could be acidified to compensate for applying this useful fertiliser.